github/developer.github.com/content/v3/orgs/teams.md

 ## Remove team membership

-In order to remove a membership between a user and a team, the authenticated user must have 'admin' permissions to the team or be an owner of the org that the team is associated with.
+In order to remove a membership between a user and a team, the authenticated user must have 'admin' permissions to the team or be an owner of the organization that the team is associated with.
 NOTE: This does not delete the user, it just removes their membership from the team.